 - Slide the right-hand needle down so that the loop gets close to the tip of the needle but doesn't slide off.

-- When... the tip of the needle gets close to the edge of the left-hand needle, give the right-hand needle a little push so it can move in front of the left-hand needle.
-That's the 'turn' I was talking about.
+- When the tip of the needle gets close to the edge of the left-hand needle, give the right-hand needle a little push so it can move in front of the left-hand needle.

-Once you are this far, finishing the knit stitch is easy.
+Once you are this far, finishing the knit stitch is simple.

 - Slide the right-hand needle up so that the first loop on the left-hand needle slides off that needle.
 That stitch is now "worked."

-When all the stitches are gone from the left-hand needle, how do you continue?
-Actually, it's very easy and it's a concept called 'turning the work.'
+When all the stitches are gone from the left-hand needle, now it's time to "turn the work."

 All you have to do is flip the work over.
 The side that you just had in front of you temporarily becomes the back.
 Move this needle from your right hand back to your left hand and you'll see you're right where you started the last row.